eliasventre/cardamom/README.md

 ## References

-[1] E. Ventre.
+<a name="Ventre2021"></a>[1] E. Ventre.
 [Reverse engineering of a mechanistic model of gene expression using metastability and temporal dynamics](https://content.iospress.com/articles/in-silico-biology/isb210226). *In Silico Biology*, 2021.

-[2] E. Ventre, U. Herbach et al. [One model fits all: Combining inference and simulation of gene regulatory networks](https://doi.org/10.1371/journal.pcbi.1010962). *PLOS Computational Biology*, 2023.
+<a name="Ventre2023"></a>[2] E. Ventre, U. Herbach et al. [One model fits all: Combining inference and simulation of gene regulatory networks](https://doi.org/10.1371/journal.pcbi.1010962). *PLOS Computational Biology*, 2023.